 In contrast to the nodular or massive subtype of HCC, infiltrative HCC isn't well defined.
 It consists of multiple tiny liver nodules spreading throughout the entire liver or entire liver lobe, without a dominant nodule, and isn't as well defined as the other subtypes.

-Malignant portal vein thrombosis is often seen with infiltrative HCCs and sometime may be mistaken as the only radiological finding, as enhancement of the main infiltrative lesion may be rather subtle.
+Malignant portal vein thrombosis is often seen with infiltrative HCCs and sometime may be mistaken as the only radiological finding, as the enhancement of the main infiltrative lesion may be rather subtle.
 Moreover, liver perfusion changes associated with portal venous thrombosis may complicate the imaging interpretation.

 - T1: homogeneously hypointense or heterogeneously hypointense in contrast to normal surrounding liver